ST. SAUVEUR MOUNTAIN (and Valley Peak)

 From the "Acadia Mountain" trailhead, follow the St. Sauveur Mountain Trail as it heads southeast and slowly makes its way up the mountain; this is probably one of the smoothest and easiest ascents in the park.
 Soon enough, you will be standing at the summit marker which is located in a forested area.
 Don't be disappointed at the lack of a view; the views will be coming up soon enough!

-Hiking up the St. Sauveur Mountain Ledge Trail (Acadia National Park) -- © 2015 Joe Braun Photography
+Acadia Mountain, St. Sauveur Mountain (Acadia National Park) -- © 2013 Joe Braun Photography

 The Ledge Trail Alternate Start: